 Bases lift flyers and hold their weight steady.
 A flyer pushes their shoulder to jump.
 Dumbbell shoulder press increases shoulder strength.
 A shoulder press with a dumbbell includes holding dumbbells in front of your shoulders with the palms facing out and the elbows bent.

 Put pressure on the dumbbell vertically.
 Their weight can be modified accordingly.
 It allows the arms to work on their own enabling an equivalent strength distribution.
+This dumbbell collection (view on Amazon) with 3 sets of weights can suit your purpose for effective results.

 3. Core exercises